 Want to incorporate Google’s call-only ads but not sure where to get started?
-Our complete guide will walk you through what call-only ads are, how to get more calls and even some hot tips for getting more out of your campaigns.
+Keep reading to find out how to optimise your ads and get more data from your leads.

-According to Think with Google, 60% of smartphone users contacted a business directly using the search results such as the “click to call” option in 2019.
+According to Think with Google, 60% of smartphone users contacted a business directly using the search results such as the “click to call” option.
 So, you can see how important calls are to mobile users.
 And that translates to ads too.

 Here’s an example of how they look: